skypjack/uvw/README.md

 ## Requests

 Usually initializing a request object is not required.
-Anyway, the recommended way to create a request is still through the `Loop::resource` member function.<br/>
+Anyway, the recommended way to create a request is still through the `loop::resource` member function.<br/>
 Requests will keep themselves alive as long as they are bound to unfinished underlying activities.
 This means that users don't have to discard a